-It was formed in a volcanic eruption which began 130 meters below sea level and reached the surface on 14 November 1963.
-The eruption lasted until 5 June 1967, when the island reached its maximum size of 2.7 km2.
+It was formed in a volcanic eruption that began 130 meters below sea level and reached the surface on 14 November 1963.
+The eruption lasted until 5 June 1967, when the island reached its maximum size of 2.7 square km.

 Since then, wave erosion has caused the island to steadily diminish in size.
 As of 2012, its surface area was 1.3 km2.
 The most recent survey (2007) shows the island’s maximum elevation at 155 m above sea level.

 The new island was named after Surtr, a fire jötunn or giant from Norse mythology.
 It was intensively studied by volcanologists during its eruption, and afterward by botanists and other biologists as life forms gradually colonized the originally barren island.

 The undersea vents that produced Surtsey are part of the Vestmannaeyjar submarine volcanic system, part of the fissure of the seafloor called the Mid-Atlantic Ridge.